waqi786/Diabetes_Prediction_BRFSS/README.md

 The aim of this project is to develop a **machine learning based predictive system** that can estimate diabetes risk using demographic, behavioral, and clinical health factors from the **BRFSS 2015 dataset** published by the CDC.

-This research combines three major components:
+This research combines three major components

 - Statistical hypothesis testing
 - Supervised machine learning models